kfmaurice/LoveOAS/README.md

 Note that the namespace for the filters is now ``LoveOAS.NetCore.Filters``.

 ### Setup And Settings
 Before the filters are able to extend controller actions marked with the attributes presented above, you need to boot the plugin.
-During theis step a graph of endpoints will be constructed and cached so that each request do not need to do it again.
-With ASP.NET MVC and Web APi 2, you might call the following code in ``WebApiConfig``:
+During this step a graph of endpoints will be constructed and cached so that each request do not need to do it again.
+With Web APi 2, you might call the following code in ``WebApiConfig``:
 ```c#
 public static class WebApiConfig
 {